almostearthling/whenever/README.md

 #### Event based conditions

 Conditions that are fired by _events_ are referred to here both as _event_ conditions and as _bucket_ conditions.
-The reason for the second name is that every time that **Whenever** catches an event that has been required to be monitored, it tosses the associated condition in a sort of _execution bucket_, that is checked by the scheduler at every tick: the scheduler withdraws every condition found in the bucket and runs the associated tasks.
+The reason for the second name is that every time that **whenever** catches an event that has been required to be monitored, it tosses the associated condition in a sort of _execution bucket_, that is checked by the scheduler at every tick: the scheduler withdraws every condition found in the bucket and runs the associated tasks.
 In facts, these conditions only exist as a connection between the events, that occur asynchronously, and the scheduler.
 Their configuration is therefore very simple, as seen in this example:

 ```toml
 [[condition]]